 Open Source software is great, so I chose to participate in some projects myself.
 On the following pages, you find more information about the projects that I support and have participated in.

-At SBB, we are operating large OpenShift clusters and AWS resources for the worlds densest railway network.
+At SBB, we operated large OpenShift clusters and AWS resources for the worlds densest railway network.
 Many of these resources can internally be ordered using a self-service portal, which we have made public on GitHub.
 For example, the self-service portal allows you to provision OpenShift projects and quotas or Amazon S3 buckets.

 In my opinion, the Tanuki Java Service Wrapper is the best Java wrapper out there.
 Sadly, they do not provide the binary files for their Java Service Wrapper for Windows x64.
 But since the wrapper is released under the GPL, the source files are available, so I chose to regularly compile the wrapper binaries myself and provide them on my website.